Utilising Your Policy – Outpatient Cover

 Mammogram – £200 to £400

-As you can see, the cost of outpatient care can quickly add up, especially for diagnostic tests.
-It's essential to ensure you have the appropriate level of outpatient cover to help manage these costs.
+As you can see, the cost of outpatient care can quickly add up—especially for diagnostic tests.
+Therefore, it is essential to ensure your policy includes the appropriate level of cover to help manage these costs effectively.

 Different Levels of Outpatient Cover